StrongShiv8/strongshiv8.github.io/_posts/2023-06-14-LazySysAdmin.md

 Well done :)

-Hope you learn't a few things along the way.
+Hope you lear not a few things along the way.

 Regards,